10-menachi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 contains a function that takes a pointer to an int as a parameter and updates the value it points to to 98

+### 1-swap.c
+contains a function that swaps the values of two integers